 Traveling back on Route 406 you will pass through the community of Great Codroy- (originally known as "Downey's" from families that settled there in the late 1800 by this name) earliest settlers were the Micmac hunters who lived on the banks of the river for the first half of the 1700's.
 Then came the Scottish and Irish.
 Businesses in this area include Gillis Bros.
 General Store, (this building/ business has been here since the 1950's & operated by the Gillis family).
-Tony keeps the shelves stocked with a large variety of groceries, Movies, Beer, you can also pick up your Souvenir t-shirts, hats, postcards, etc. Fresh Daily, Look for Eileen's, Homemade White & Raisin Bread!
+Tony keeps the shelves stocked with a large variety of groceries, Movies, Beer, you can also pick up your Souvenir t-shirts, hats, postcards, etc. Look for Eileen's, Fresh Daily, Homemade White & Raisin Bread!
 We say they supply the area with everything "from a baby fart to a clap of thunder!!"
-Visit the new Tangles Salon to have your hair needs attended to by Cynthia.
+Call Cynthia 709-955-HAIR at Tangles Beauty Salon to have your hair care attended to!!"
 Continue on to Millville you will find a Blooming business at Valley Nursery, drop by, "Smell the Roses" & say hi to the owners Gabbie & Dom!
 Millville, which was founded in 1893 when Alexander Gale moved inland from North Cove to establish a carding mill near Grand Daddy's Brook and later two other mills.
 The mills were producing "Harris Type Tweed" from the wool of local sheep.
 Gale's mill closed in 1975.
-The Old Carding Mill, no longer open, located next to E.W.
-Gale Store (Edwin & his wife Gerardine. the owners, have followed in his father Wallace's footsteps in the operation of this business) offers a wide variety from Groceries to Musical Instruments and a Gas Station.
+The Old Carding Mill is located near Tori's Small Town Grocery, this store is under new ownership has friendly staff & offers a wide variety of groceries, homemade pizza, subs, sandwiches, meat trays, fruit trays, yogurt parfait, beer, lottery tickets & a gas pump.
 Directly across the road from the store you will find the local swimming hole Grand Daddy's Swimming Hole.
-Point Rosie is also in the Community of Millville....the site of a possible Viking settelement that has made Global News lately!
-The best way to get out to the Point is by following the shoreline starting at the Grand Codroy Provincial Park some people were left behind to look after the equipment and supplies for the next season.
-Those who remained behind moved inland towards the wooded area for shelter during the winter.
-Codroy was originally formed on Codroy Island, which was the site of the first bakery in Newfoundland, and is located off the coast of Cape Anguille.
-French fisherman first settled on the island and then moved to the main land portion of Codroy, because of its good harbors and its proximity to the rich fishing grounds of Cape Ray.
-Cape Anguille is situated at the end of the Anguille Mountains, which is how it got its name.
-In 1905, because of a disaster that occurred off the coast of Cape Anguille, a lighthouse was erected & it is still in operation today.
-The first Light keeper came from Quebec in 1907 and his name was Mr. Alfred Patry.
-The Holy Trinity Anglican Church is now a Historic site.
-It was built in 1913 with the assistance of the community who donated free labor and material.
-The large wooden structure stands as a beautiful landmark as it was always used by the fishermen to locate their fishing grounds. (see listing for Sunday Service times).
-The first visit by a Missionary of any faith to the area did not occur until 1835.